 This book will be of great interest to scholars and researchers interested in development studies, agrarian changes and land struggles.

-The chapters in this book were originally published as a special issue of the Globalizations.
+The chapters in this book were originally published as a special issue of the journal, Globalizations.

 Table of Contents